 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

-We offer customized genotyping services for knock-out, knock-in, transgenic or any other genetically modified murine model.
-It is particularly useful during model creation for more in depth validation of a mutant model (QC of the mouse line).
-Many check points are necessary to validate complex alleles (e.g. after Flp or Cre recombination) or multiple regions of a locus.
-The complete design cover all steps of genotyping:
+We offer customized genotyping services for any mutation including knock-out, knock-in, transgenic or any other genetically modified rodent model.
+It is particularly useful during model creation for more in depth validation of a mutant model (QC of the mouse and rat lines).
+Many controls are necessary to validate complex alleles (e.g. after Flp or Cre recombination) or multiple regions of a locus.

-The fully automated service allows a high-throughput process of your customized protocol.
-We can process more than 200 000 assays (PCR- qPCR) per year (up to 40 universal assays in stock)
+The fully automated service allows a high-throughput process of your customized protocol (and up to 40 universal assays in stock).
+We can process more than 200 000 assays (PCR, qPCR, ddPCR,..) per year.

 We can also design a simplified genotyping with one qPCR on specific region for established & verified line:

 In our experience, data analysis over five consecutive years has revealed about 6% of inconclusive genotypes including not only genotyping errors but also animal misidentifications.
 This is consistent with the finding of Loyd that 15% of lines deposited to public repositories, do not carry the mutation specified by the depositor (Lloyd et al., 2015).
-At PHENOMIN-ICS, we can do a genotyping validation of your cryopreserved line.
-An ethical and economical approach to QC a mouse line (3Rs)
+At PHENOMIN-ICS, we propose a genotyping quality control of your mouse cryopreserved line with ethical and economical approach (3Rs):

 Blastocyst genotyping: Validation of cryopreserved line by PCR on 10 blastocysts